pvcraven/arcade_book/source/chapters/02_drawing/drawing.rst

     :linenos:

 Go ahead and try it.
-Multi-line comments usually start each source file and explain what it does.
+Multi-line comments usually start each source file and explain what the code does.

 Let's try running the program.
 But before we run the program, we need to make sure we are running the *right* program.
 Look at the image below.
 If I select